varshanayanar/scrawlr/README.md

-# Scrawlr Hiring | Full Stack Technical Assessment

-Hello and welcome to Scrawlr's technical assessment for Full Stack candidates.
-Please see the instructions below and contined within the source code for the requirements for submission.

-Expected completion time: 2-3 hours

-## Requirements for submission

 1. The focus of this project is the connection between the frontend and backend
     - this means that we will not be grading the styling of frontend UI or the database design